simonetafaro/HYP_Project/README.md

 > ###### Andrea Manglaviti

+I worked both on the backend and frontend part of the project.
 I worked mainly on the section regarding case studies, both from components point of view and pages view).
 Indeed, I developed the CaseStudyMini component that consist of a preview of the case study.
 Going more in depth, this component contains the area to which it belongs, meaning that these are not cross-area.
 Moreover, it contains the Title, a descriptiveText and an image which represents the topic.
 Then, i developed the MemberMini component which consists in the representation of a person working at the company.
 Indeed, this component has the image of the person, their name and occupation inside the company.